Marion Metro Kiwanis Miracle Field

 There are now 320 Miracle League organizations around the world, including in Puerto Rico, Canada, Australia and Mexico.
 The Miracle League serves more than 200,000 children and youth adults with disabilities.
 Presently, the nearest Miracle Field to our area is in Des Moines.

-Variety - the Children's Charity has donated $25,000 towards the Marion Metro Kiwanis Miracle Field and has naming rights to the 1st base side dugout for the life of the facility.
+Variety-the Children's Charity of Eastern Iowa has donated $25,000 to have naming rights to the 3rd base side dugout for the life of the facility.
 Variety is dedicated to improving the lives of underprivileged, at-risk and special needs children.
 Funding is provided to programs and initiatives that directly impact the well-being of children throughout Iowa.
 For more information on how you can be a part of Variety's work, please visit varietyiowa.com.

 No one is more excited about The Prospect Meadows Miracle Field than Charlie Becker, the executive director for Camp Courageous, a year-round camp for people with disabilities.
 Having the Miracle Field less than 30 minutes from Camp Courageous will have a profound impact on the community Charlie and his programs serve.